 The only reason why the game doesn't capture the top spot is that it's just not possible to usurp the position from the game that currently holds it.
 If it were a standalone feature, there would be none better.

 You knew this was coming.
 Forget the Uncharted series, any time a discussion over the best games of all time is brought up, Uncharted 2: Among Thieves is sure to be on the tips of most people's tongues.

 The story of Uncharted 2 is the most simplistic of all, and that's why it shines so bright.
-No backstory to discover, no hidden agendas, just a race for the most dangerous prize in the world, hidden in one of the most mythical settings of Shambala.
-It's like experiencing a blockbuster action flick in real time.
+There's no backstory to discover and no hidden agendas, just a race for the most dangerous prize in the world, hidden in one of the most mythical settings of Shambala.
+It's like experiencing a blockbuster action flick in real-time.

 One-upping the original in more ways than you could count, the gameplay was amazing.
 It wasn't the first of its kind, but it was the first to perfect it.
 You can't find any part of it that is skip-worthy.
 It introduced to the series the large scale environments that required you to interact with them n order to progress further.
 And multiple settings, each contributing to the plot, whether it was icy tundra of Tibet or lush lands of Shambala or war-torn Nepal.
 The action pulled you in wherever it went.

 Perfectly employing the use of media res, the game familiarized you with the core characters and subtly introduced new ones along with a memorable villain.
 Uncharted 2: Among Thieves is the premier when it comes to games, and it rightfully takes the top spot.